20 May The Inspired Traveler # 13 – Laurel Robbins

 I volunteered for ten days on a sail boat in the Hebrides in Scotland doing observational research on whales and dolphins.
 It was an incredible experience.
-The volunteers ranged in age from 21 to mid-50s coming from all walks of life, but having the most incredible conversations around our common interest of wildlife.
+The volunteers ranged in age from 21 to mid-50s coming from all walks of life but having the most incredible conversations around our common interest in wildlife.
 We saw dolphins and their calves and even spotted a large community of thresher sharks in a location they weren’t commonly known to be.
 I loved it so much that the next year I signed up to volunteer with turtles in Costa Rica.
-Unfortunately it rained a lot and the road was washed out so I wasn’t able to make it.
+Unfortunately, it rained a lot and the road was washed out so I wasn’t able to make it.
 I definitely plan to volunteer again and am hoping to next volunteer at a chimpanzee sanctuary in Spain.

 7. What is the best piece of advice that you can give our readers?

 Live abroad for at least a year.
 Spending time in one place gives you a much deeper understanding and appreciation of the culture than just visiting it for a couple of weeks.
 Living abroad is also when I’ve learned the most about myself.
 I’ve had some of my most memorable moments while living abroad and also some of my lowest, but I wouldn’t trade the experience for anything.